skynbe/SNColorPicker/README.md

 # SNColorPicker

-A Easy Color Picker for iOS.
+An Easy Color Picker for iOS.

 ## Usage